DustinYansberg/leetCodeCompendium/README.md

 This project is a collection of my solutions for Leet Code problems.
 Each solution can be found in a folder whose name matches the problem number on Leet Code.
-For instance, Leet Code problem number 1 will have a folder named "1_two_sum" and a file within called '1_two_sum.py.'
-When necessary, a solution folder will also contain an .md file that provides additional context to the solution.
+For instance, Leet Code problem number 1 will have a folder named "1_two_sum" and a file within called 'two_sum.py.'
+If I find it necessary, a folder will also contain a readme file whose name is in line with the .py file.
+To continue with the example above, '1_two_sum' would contain a README file called 'two_sum_README.md.'

 <br/><br/>